-The bladder is a hollow and muscular organ that collects and stores urine (pee).
+The bladder is a hollow and muscular organ that collects and stores pee (urine).
 In the UK, over 10,000 people are diagnosed with bladder cancer each year.
 The actual number is likely to be higher than this because of the way this information is collected.

 Types of bladder cancer

 There are different types of bladder cancer.
 These are named after the cell they started in.

 The most common type is called urothelial cancer.
 It is also called urothelial carcinoma or transitional cell carcinoma (TCC).
 It starts in cells called urothelial or transitional cells in the bladder lining.

 - small cell bladder cancer.

 These start from different types of cells in the bladder lining.
 They are usually muscle-invasive bladder cancers.

 The most common bladder cancer symptom is blood in the pee (urine).
 Blood in pee is also called haematuria.
 This can be blood that you can see, which may be called visible blood.
 Or it can be blood that is seen when a doctor or nurse does a urine dipstick.
 This may be called non-visible blood.

 Many people with blood in their pee will not have bladder cancer.
 But if you have any symptoms, it is important to get them checked by your GP.
 The earlier bladder cancer is diagnosed the more likely it is to be cured.

 We have more information about signs and symptoms of bladder cancer.